 A Gradient Workflow is composed of a series of steps.
 These steps specify how to orchestrate computational tasks.
 Each step can communicate with other steps through what are known as inputs and outputs.

 There are three types of inputs and outputs.
 Understanding how these function will help you craft concise and elegant Workflows.

-Unlike, e.g. GitHub Actions, it is likely that multiple Gradient Steps/Actions will execute on multiple compute nodes.
-To facilitate the passing of data between these nodes, Gradient Actions exposes the notion of volumes and volume passing.
+Unlike, e.g., GitHub Actions, it is likely that multiple Gradient Steps/Actions will execute on multiple compute nodes.
+To facilitate the passing of data between these nodes, Gradient Actions expose the notion of volumes and volume passing.

 In this example a volume is first created as an output and then used as an input in a subsequent job step:

 Scenario 3: Creating a model from a dataset and passing the model ID as a string to a Deployment step

 NOTE: There is no native Gradient Actions for Model Deployments today.
 Instead, you can use the Gradient SDK to create and manage your inference endpoints.

 To run this example you will need to a) create a dataset named test-model and upload valid TensorFlow model files to it; b) define a secret named MY_API_KEY with your gradient-cli api-key; c) substitute your clusterId in the deployment create step.